jmdelcarmen/valley-social-network/README.md

-# valley-social-network
+## Valley Social Network

-A social network for the Rio Grande Valley
++ A social network for the Rio Grande Valley
++ MEAN Stack application